optiscaler/OptiPatcher/README.md

 * The Talos Principle 2
 * Witchfire
 * WUCHANG: Fallen Feathers
+* Enotria: The last song
+* The Ascent

 ### Installation
 * Create a `plugins` folder where Opti is installed and put `OptiPatcher.asi` in this folder.